TsimpDim/PDFusion/readme.md

 ### Goals
 As with PDF_Merger, the goal here is to create an application which will allow the user to
- • Merge (both fully and selectively)
+ ï¿½ Merge (both fully and selectively)
- • Watermark
+ ï¿½ Watermark
 and
- • Split
+ ï¿½ Split

 PDF files.